Josef-A/sugarmate2nightscout/readme.md

 ### Questions, errors etc
- Please use the issue tracker on Github: https://github.com/Josef-A/sugarmate2nightscout/issues Since I done this code hastily I anticipate some bugs in the near future.
+ Please use the issue tracker on Github: https://github.com/Josef-A/sugarmate2nightscout/issues

+Since I done this code hastily I anticipate some bugs in the near future.
 Please report them.
+Suggestions and contributions is also welcomed.

 ### Future
 The best would be if someone could implement this routine as a extension to the bridge plugin of Nightscout.
 Then the plugin could use normal retreive method and have this as a fallback method if the primary method doesn't work.
 Best would of cause be if Nightscout could handle follower.
 Then we do not need to go via sugarmate.